 How to send large files online

 If you need to send a really big file or folder online, you probably shouldn’t even consider email services because of their attachment size limits.
 As described above, you can upload your data to a third party server and just email a download link.
-FileWhopper lets users send large files of up to 1Tb (1024 Gb).
+FileWhopper lets users send large files of any size online.
 As soon as you get a download link, you can send it to the recipient via any means: messengers, email, social networks, or via any chat you can think of.